TakeoutTech/API/docs/api/order.rst

        "grand_total": 2173,                //required, the order total
        "line_groups": [                    //=== line groups ===
-         {                                 //one linegroup per order; group order: one/each person "label": "",                    //optional, for group order, enter name of person "lines": [                          //=== lines ===
+         {                                 //one linegroup per order; group order: one/each person "label": "",                    //optional, for group order, name of person "lines": [                          //=== lines ===
              {                                 //one line object per item
                "id": "[itemPOSID]",            //required, the POSID